demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 - Controls the code base with a multi-branch approach.
 Multiple developers can work on different branches.
 You can have code reviews, issue pull requests, etc.
 - Use CI/CD solutions (like CircleCI, Jenkins, etc) as part of your testing (including running test playbooks) and deployment.
 You also have the ability to run automatic testing.

 **NOTE:** To use this process you need to have a Git repository.
-Github, Gitlab and Bitbucket are currently supported.
+GitHub, GitLab and Bitbucket are currently supported.

 The CI/CD process involves the following stages:
 - [Development](#development)